USNavalResearchLaboratory/turboWAVE/docs/ref-input.rst

 causes every subsequent occurrence of ``$r0`` to be replaced with ``2.5``.
 The use of the ``$`` prefix is optional, but highly recommended, as it helps prevent unintended substitutions, and improves readability.

+The analogy with the C preprocessor is limited.
+Function-like macros are not supported.
+The substitution value cannot contain any white space characters.

 User macros can be defined at any point in an input file, except where they would interrupt another directive.
 Attempting to redefine a macro throws an error.

 Unit Conversion